cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 * **Warning** &ndash; The checking engine discovered that there is a possibility of a given error, but it does not have 100% certainty.
 * **Notice** &ndash; The checking engine has no way to detect this issue, so it points an issue only as a notice and the user can verify if the content satisfies the given rule.

-In checking mode the content highlight color will slightly differ in order to hint the issue type.
+In checking mode the highlight color will slightly differ in order to hint the issue type.

 ### Checking Mode